Marley0523/gmod.github.io/wiki/Property%3AWritten_in_language.md

 This is a property of type
 [Text](Special:Types/Text "Special:Types/Text").

-The allowed values for this property are:

-- active
-- maintenance
-- inactive

 <span id="SMWResults"></span>

 <div id="mw-pages">

-## Pages using the property "Has development status"
+## Pages using the property "Written in language"

-Showing 21 pages using this property.
+Showing 19 pages using this property.

 <table style="width: 100%; ">
 <colgroup>